briankoser/sfc-listeners-guide/episodes/0055-the-avengers-instant-reaction.md

 recommendation: no
 recommendation_reason: Brief look at <i class="work-title">The Avengers</i>
 ---
-{% workTitle "The Avengers" %} is Koby's favorite movie of all time.
+{% work "The Avengers" %} is Koby's favorite movie of all time.

 Matt's favorite number is 5.